jedcn/rake-to-web/README.md

 application made it so that ```rake generate:files``` was invoked, and the results were returned?

+What if you started this web application by install the rake-to-web gem, then adding the following to a Rakefile:

+    require 'rake-to-web'

+And this require statement gave your project a new rake task:

+    rake to-web

+And running this rake task brought the server into existence focused on your Rakefile?

 ## Introducing rake-to-web

 That's what rake-to-web is.